yungpanko/javascript-inheritance-patterns-web-051517/README.md

 ```

 And everything works as expected.
 But what if we are creating a system
-that represents a cartesian plane, and every shape on the plan needs an
+that represents a cartesian plane, and every shape on the plane needs an
 (x,y) coordinate position?

 We could add those values to our `Rectangle` definition, but we also